mnot/I-D/rfc5988bis/draft.md

 * Link cardinality was clarified.

 * Terminology was changed from "target IRI" and "context IRI" to "link target" and "link context" respectively.

 * A convention for assigning a URI to registered relation types was defined.

+* Removed misleading statement that the link header field is semantically equivalent to HTML and Atom links.